 9. Italians are Always Late

 People believe Italians are always late.
-Sure, there may be many Italians who are, but for each one there are others who manage to be bang on time or those who actually arrive early!
+Sure, there may be many Italians who are, but for each one there are others who manage to be bang on time and some of us even arrive early!

 10. Italians Gesticulate

-It is true that Italians generally recur to the language of the body in order to express themselves better, however, it must be noted that the habit of using the hands to talk with a view to being better understood is a habit that belongs more to Southern than Northern Italians.
-Neapolitans are the most famous for gesticulating when talking.
+It is true that Italians generally recur to body language to express themselves better, however, it must be noted that the habit of using hands to emphasize what one's saying belongs more to Southern than Northern Italians.
+Neapolitans are particularly famous for gesticulating when talking.

 Apulians - The Pugliesi, Apulians, are said to be proud and ironic opportunists.